 In 2018, the aquarium announced its largest expansion plan since its original opening.
 At a cost of $100 million USD, it features a new 1-million-gallon tank saltwater shark gallery and redesigned main entrance.
 It is supposed to be completed by the autumn of 2020.
 Visitors will be able to view tiger sharks, Sand tiger sharks, Sandbar sharks, Silvertip sharks and Scalloped hammerhead sharks.

-The Georgia Aquarium is part of the Association of Zoos and Aquariums as well as the Smithsonian Affiliations program.
+The Georgia Aquarium is one of the many incredible things to do in Georgia and is part of the Association of Zoos and Aquariums as well as the Smithsonian Affiliations program.

 Location: Georgia Aquarium is situated in downtown Atlanta, Georgia.
 One can find the complex near Centennial Park and World of Coca-Cola.